AdrianFreemantle/the-trench/docs/PLAN.md

 **Goal:**
 All outbound traffic from AKS nodes and pods must exit through Azure Firewall’s data-plane public IP.
 AKS’s default outbound public IP is no longer used.

+Note: Due to free-tier public IP and vCPU constraints in this lab, steps 2.6.1–2.6.3 are implemented during the initial cluster bring-up rather than deferred to a later hardening pass.

 ---